hades-k/Advanced_prog/README.md

    - Sequence alignment
    - Results visualization

-### Object-Oriented Principles

-1. **Encapsulation**:
-   - Each class encapsulates its data and methods
-   - Internal implementation details are hidden
-   - Clear public interfaces

-2. **Abstraction**:
-   - High-level sequence manipulation
-   - Simplified analysis interfaces
-   - Clear separation of concerns

-3. **Modularity**:
-   - Independent components
-   - Clear interfaces
-   - Easy to extend

-4. **Extensibility**:
-   - New analysis methods can be added
-   - Support for additional file formats

 ### Final note
 This project was created for the Advanced Programming course at University of Bologna